convertigo/c8oprj-lib-baserow/readme.md

 ### formssource_GetTableData

-Gets data from a baserow table.
+Get data from a baserow table for a Grid

 **variables**